Eucryphia: plant, cultivate and maintain

 • Latin name Eucryphia sp.

-Eucryphias comprise 11 species of trees and bushes native to the southern hemisphere, particularly the temperate regions of Australia, Tasmania, and Chile.
-They thrive in mild, humid oceanic climates and are not very hardy (the Eucryphia glutinosa is the most cold-resistant, capable of withstanding temperatures as low as –15 °C).
-They primarily grow in rainforests and on acidic soils.
+Eucryphia comprises 11 species of trees and bushes native to the southern hemisphere, particularly from the temperate regions of Australia, Tasmania, and Chile.
+They thrive in mild and humid oceanic climates and are not very hardy (the Eucryphia glutinosa is the most cold-resistant, capable of withstanding temperatures down to -15 °C).
+They primarily grow in rainforests and on acidic soil.

 Botanical illustration of Eucryphia cordifolia